Symplectic and Isometric SL(2,R) invariant subbundles of the Hodge bundle: The curvature of the connection.

 \section{The curvature of the connection.}

 We have defined a connection $P^+$ on unstable leaves.
 Similarly, there is a connection $P^-$ on stable leaves.
-Since both of these connections are real-analytic, they can together define a connection $P$ on the real-analytic envelope of the support of the measure.
-It turns out that this connection is no longer flat.
-The key calculation of this paper is the following proposition, which can be viewed as computing the curvature of the connection.
+Also, by its definition, the Forni subspace is constant along the neutral (i.e. geodesic flow) direction.
+Since all of these connections are real-analytic, they can together define a connection $P$ on the real-analytic envelope of the support of the measure.
+Even though both $P^+$ and $P^-$ are flat virtually by definition, it is not obvious whether the connection $P$ is flat.
+The key calculation of this paper is the following proposition, which can be viewed as computing the curvature of $P$.